Disclaimer: I do not own Kingdom Hearts, nor am I making any money off this fanfiction.

 "You want me to what?"

-Sora swallowed as Riku's icy green eyes penetrated him.
-It was like the other man was looking through to his soul, something that didn't happen very often anymore.
-The dangerous tone he'd affected wasn't helping matters, either, and Sora fidgeted in his seat, suddenly feeling fifteen again when he'd deflated Riku's favorite basketball.
+Sora swallowed as Riku's icy green eyes penetrated straight through him.
+It was like the other man was looking at his soul, something that didn't happen very often anymore.
+The dangerous tone he'd affected wasn't helping matters, either.
+Sora fidgeted in his seat, suddenly feeling fifteen again, like when he'd deflated Riku's favorite basketball.

-"You heard me…" Sora took in several deep breaths, held each one and counted to five before releasing them.
-Riku studied him from his seat across the small table between them, slouched down, his tray of food untouched.
+"You heard me…" Sora took several deep breaths, held each one and counted to five before releasing them.
+Riku studied him across the small table between them, slouched down, his tray of food untouched.

 Feeling unusually cowardly, Sora dropped his eyes to his chocolate milkshake.
 Perspiration covered the thin cardboard containing it, sliding down to make a ring of water on the surface of the table.
 Beside the duo, screaming children ran through a giant play tube area, drowning out their conversation from prying ears.
 It was the primary reason Sora had chosen this place.
 The other was that because last Sora knew, this was Riku's favorite fast food joint when he had the munchies.

 Oh, man.
 This was a horrible idea.
 Riku was never going to go along with it.
 Sora needed to cut his losses now and bail.

 Taking his last deep breath, he leveled his eyes on Riku's.
 Riku remained unflinching, his lips thinned, his gaze unwavering.
 The guy could have made a cactuar freeze in place, unable to run away, something the needled green creatures were known for.
 That was all right.
 Sora had been dealing with Riku's Power Ice Stares all his life.